Last Updated: August 31, 2023

 - If you are in the EEA and have a concern about our processing of personal data that we are not able to resolve, you have the right to lodge a complaint with the data protection authority where you reside.
 Informatica’s lead Data Protection Authority in the EU/EEA is the Irish Data Protection Commission (DPC).
 For contact details of your local Data Protection Authority, please see: https://edpb.europa.eu/about-edpb/board/members_en.

 Data Subject Requests for Brazil Residents

-In addition to the methods of exercising rights outlined in IX.
-Your Rights above, data subjects may exercise these rights or file a complaint or question by contacting Informatica’s data protection officer for Brazil under the LGPD Carla Pinheiro ( email@example.com).
+In addition to the methods of exercising rights outlined above, data subjects may exercise their rights or file a complaint or question by contacting Informatica’s data protection officer for Brazil under the LGPD Carla Pinheiro ( email@example.com).